bchugg/stat-map/issues with p-values.md

 # Significance adjustments

 Suppose you set out to test the efficacy of a new drug.
 You gather 10,000 participants, give half of them the drug and give the other half a placebo.
 You want to see whether there is a significant difference between the recovery rates of the two groups (with a [[t-test]], say).

- The significance level $\alpha$ cannot be chosen with respect to the data —  it must be fixed in advance.
-This often confuses practitioners.
-If you run an experiment and obtain a p-value of 0.10, why can't you say you reject at level 0.1?
-Because then what you're saying is,
+Since you want to be careful—this is a drug trial, after all—you set your significance level before the trial to be $\alpha=0.001$.
+You run the study and observe a p-value of 0.004.
+Now you have to go tell your boss that you can't reject the null and the study was a waste.
+(Ideally you would still publish the study to avoid the [file-drawer effect](https://en.wikipedia.org/wiki/Publication_bias#:~:text=Publication%20bias%20is%20sometimes%20called,a%20bias%20in%20published%20research.), but we all know that won't happen).

+But $p=0.004$ _seems_ like such a low p-value.
+It's tempting to say you can reject at $\alpha = 0.005$.
+But then $\alpha$ would be a function of the data, and this is not allowed.
+You're stuck with your original significance level, sorry.

 # Peeking and early stopping

+Let's return to the drug study.
 You don't get all the data at once, of course, the trial is run over several months.
 Every day you get the results for a few more patients. **You should not monitor this data as it comes in, re-computing your p-value each day, and checking if it's significant**.

 Significance can only be calculated on the final sample of 10,000 people, since 10,000 was the initial number of observations chosen independently of the data.
 If you continuously monitor the result there's a possibility that you will stop early, in which case the [[stopping-time]] is a function of the data and your p-value is invalid.